Celador and Thames for ITV, 7 June 1989 to 22 July 1991 (17 episodes in 2 series)

 On one memorable occasion, the question was something mathematical (such as "Roughly, how many seconds are there in one day?").
 Of the 170 people still left in the competition by this time, 166 opted for the third answer and were feeling quite smug.
 Unfortunately, 166 people got it wrong.
 So Round 1 stopped there and then, and the four remaining contestants went into Round 2.
 And half the audience that evening were from insurance companies...
 UKGSP reader Gary Male says "I still remember Chris Tarrant trying desperately to fill the time".

 The terrible, terrible opening sequence, featuring a hip-hop dancer, road worker, blue-stocking secretary, nightclub dancer and little old lady.
-Still, at least the countdown music and "let's look at the answers" jingle was nice.
+Still, at least the countdown music, the "let's look at the answers" jingle and the "correct answer" jingle were all nice.

 "...So first, let's meet our 'Four To Follow'..."